The Devil's Tinderbox

-killed people.
+He killed people.
 He was no more

 than a boy, flying in a box with wings.

-times the box went down, each time
+Four times (he said) the box went down, each time

-with another crew up and so
+with the other crew on board and so he missed

-missed becoming a statistic and survived
+becoming one more number and survived

-simple honesty which later marked
+The simple honesty which later marked

 his handling of business affairs

-have been with him then: he must have killed
+would have been with him then: he must have killed

 reluctantly but well.
-I only heard him talk
+I only heard

-about his thirteenth mission, on
+him talk once about his thirteenth mission,

-February Thirteenth—he said
+on February Thirteenth—he said

-ever his number was up
+if ever his number was up

-that should have been it; but by 1945
+that should have been it, but by 1945

-daylight raids were almost unopposed—
+even daylight raids were almost unopposed—

-with the Luftwaffe beaten they bombed more or less at will.
+with the Luftwaffe beaten they bombed more or less

 to do his job well, as he knew he must,

-killing ever more effectively
+meant killing ever more effectively

 those who were neither enemies nor friends,

-weakness robbed the fliers of all excuses
+whose weakness robbed the fliers of all excuses

-but that they followed orders (the defence
+but that they followed orders, the defence

-wouldn't serve at Nuremburg).
+that wouldn't serve at Nuremburg.
 On the

 night of the Devil's Tinderbox

-knew what they were doing.
+they knew what they were doing.
 The target,

 all but unguarded, had no strategic value

-its railway, and was swelled with refugees
+but its railway, and was swelled with refugees

 from Stalin's push west.
 Poor bastards, he said

-those years later, in a voice
+all those years later, in a voice

 settled in the belly of the plane,

-wheel-hub (all bomb-aimers did this)
+a wheel-hub (all bomb-aimers did this)

 shielding his private parts from the chance caress